 Pastry Chef Turned Chocolatier: Interview with Roger Rodriguez

 A graduate of ICE's professional Pastry & Baking Arts program, Roger started his career in the kitchens of Jean-Georges and Gucio Chocolatieri.
 He then worked for several years as the pastry sous chef of Gramercy Tavern, followed by a stint under Brooks Headley as Del Posto's pastry sous chef and chocolatier.
-In 2014, Roger became the head chocolatier at Cacao Prieto in Red Hook, Brooklyn.
+In 2014, Roger became the head chocolatier at Cacao Prieto in Brooklyn's Red Hook neighborhood.